nlsynth/karuta/docs/introduction.rst

 Features
 ========

-Karuta's 10 language features you might like... (selected as of 2019 May)
+Karuta's 10 important features you might like...

-* New scripting language with contemporary syntax designed only for this purpose
+* New scripting language with contemporary syntax designed primarily for hardware design
 * Prototype based OOP
 * Data width for each variable
 * Static thread concurrency